heyitskoi/stock-management/README.md

 - **Broken items** are marked and excluded from usable counts.
 - **Aging assets** can be tracked by acquisition date.
 - Staff can be assigned specific equipment (e.g., laptops, phones) with full responsibility trail.
+- Reports can be filtered by par levels, age, and faulty status.

 ---